OrdoGang/decisionmodding/README.md

-# hi, this is OrdoGang's TNO Contrib Application
+# hi, this is OrdoGang's Contrib Application